Colorado – Featured Online Programs in Social Work

 2. Receive your SWP license from the board.

 If the board determines that you meet the criteria to become an SWP, you will receive your license.
 This license is only valid while you work in a residential childcare facility.
 You must work under supervision.

 Social Work License Reciprocity in Colorado

 In Colorado, you may apply for social work licensure by endorsement if you are an LSW in another state.
 To qualify, you need a current license in good standing and you must meet the criteria for either an LSW or LCSW license in Colorado.
 To apply, submit an application through the Division of Professions and Occupations Online Services, pay the $70 fee (as of April 2020), and provide any required supplemental documentation, such as ASWB exam scores and verification of your current license.
 You must also pass the Mental Health Jurisprudence Examination before receiving your Colorado social work license.

 Licensing Renewal and Continuing Education Information

-Colorado requires licensed social workers to renew their licenses, which expire August 31st of even-numbered years.
-For both LSW and LCSW licenses, renewals require participation in the Continuing Professional Development Program, including 40 hours of professional development in continuing education (CE) activities or categories approved by the Board, with no more than 20 hours in any single category.
-Applications for license renewal are on the BSWE’s site.
-Both the LSW and LCSW renewal applications require a $67 fee (as of November 2015), and the SWP renewal application costs $51, as of November 2015.
+Colorado requires LSWs to renew their licenses every two years.
+For both LSW and LCSW licenses, renewals require participation in the Continuing Professional Development Program, which must include 40 hours of professional development in continuing education (CE) activities or categories approved by the board, with no more than 20 hours in any single category.
+All licenses are renewed online through the Division of Professions and Occupations Online Services.

 |Type||Number Employed||Average Annual Salary|